Wednesday, September 27

 Summit Point, WV - Excitement is in the air as drifters pull into Summit Point Motorsports Park.
 They are getting ready for the first drift event organized by Summit Point for the drifting community.
 Everyone is on their best behavior, hoping that this one-time event will eventually become a regular monthly or bimonthly one.

 The drivers gather for the morning meeting and are greeted by the instructor who is managing this event.
-He is a tall man with a thick mustache.
-He is wearing aviator glasses.
-I can imagine him giving me a speeding ticket.
-As he greets us and explains the rules of the track, I can feel my heart begin to pound.
+A tall man with a thick mustache and aviator glasses, I can imagine him giving me a speeding ticket.
+As he greets us and explains the rules of the track, my heart begins to pound.
 I can feel the excitement of the drivers around me.
 Everyone is anxious to get on track and have fun.

 And what fun it is!
-The track itself is a beautiful one, full of elevation changes and challenging corners.
+The track is beautiful and complex, full of elevation changes and challenging corners.
 It is wide with plenty of runoff.
-The organizers outdid themselves with three separate track designs that allow drivers to work on different techniques in different situations.
+The organizers outdid themselves, with three separate track designs that allow drivers to work on different techniques in different situations.
 There is also a skidpad, which is kept wet all day.
-Between the three tracks and the skipdad, you can always pick short line - or one with no cars at all!
+Between the three tracks and the skipdad, you can always pick a short line - or one with no cars at all!

-The Mustang hit the wall early in the day, trying to drift a long sweeper at 90mph.
-His crash had been preceded by that of a silver S2000.
+However, not all drivers had fun.
+A Mustang hit a wall early in the day, trying to drift a long sweeper at 90mph.
+The Mustang wasn't the only one to crash, as a silver S2000 also hit later that day.
 Neither driver was hurt but both cars were heavily damaged and towed away.
 Every driver was reminded to stay within their limits and push them cautiously.

 My car ran flawlessly, which is something it has never been done before.
 Only once, early in the day, did I take it off track to check a noise.
 Everything stayed on the car (including the exhaust!) and I only hit three things.
 One was a big pad that sat rather inconveniently near the outside of a narrow turn.
 I passed the pad ten times, inching closer and closer to it until I just had to see what it was made of.
-Finally I took corner a little too wide and plowed right into the pad, launching it twenty or thirty feet across the track.
+Finally, I got too close and hit the pad with my right rear quarter panel, launching it twenty or thirty feet across the track.
 It was as soft as I hoped it would be!
-After replacing the pad, I went on drifting; the car took only a minor scrape to the fiberglass bumper.
+I jumped out of my car and moved the pad back into position.
+The car took only a minor scrape to the fiberglass bumper.

-One of the most valuable experiences at this event was driving with Charlie Tyson, and having him drive my car.
-Tyson, for those of you who don't know him, is a local hero among AE86 drivers.
-He competes in USDrift competitions with his underpowered AE86 but often places in the Top 8.
+One of the most valuable experiences at this event was riding along with Charlie Tyson, a very experienced driver.
+I even asked him to drive my car.
+Tyson is something of a local hero among AE86 drivers.
+He competes in USDrift competitions with his underpowered AE86 and often places in the Top 8.
 Needless to say, he's a hell of a lot better at drifting than I am.
 Especially in a Corolla.
-Watching him drive taught me a lot about how he drifts.
+Watching him drive, I learned a lot about drifting.

-The whole ride he pushed the car to its limits, drifting it at high RPM and high speed the whole time.
+When Charlie drifts, he really pushes the car to its limits, drifting it at high RPM and high speed the whole time.
 Never once did he let the car get of its powerband.
-In first gear he was clutch kicking it around the first cone.
+In first gear, he was clutch kicking it around the first cone.
 He clutch kicked it several times in high-speed turns just to keep the RPMs up and keep it drifting.
 He tackled the back straight on the Shenandoah course full speed, then tossed the car into a left-right chokudori to prepare it for a blind, uphill left-hander.
-That's right, left-hander.
 I was amazed at the amount of work he put into the wheel, the shifter and the pedals.
 He never once let the wheel go.
 Every time he turned the wheel, he moved his hands one over the other, never letting it slide between his fingers.

 Charlie told me that I was using the power of the car to make it drift.
 He said I should be smoother and let it drift.
 He also said that grabby brake pads are bad; the front brakes should allow you to transfer the weight of the car without slowing you down too much or locking the front brakes.